Chris Hayes: Books

-Hayes's first book, Twilight of the Elites: America After Meritocracy was published by Crown Publishing Group in June 2012.
+Hayes' first book, Twilight of the Elites: America After Meritocracy was published by Crown Publishing Group in June 2012.
 A review in The Atlantic called it "provocative" and "thoughtful," but faulted its policy suggestions as less satisfying.
-Kirkus Reviews called it "forcefully written" and "provocative."
+In a starred review, Kirkus Reviews called it "forcefully written" and "provocative."
 Aaron Swartz described the book as "compellingly readable, impossibly erudite, and—most stunningly of all—correct."

-Hayes' second book, A Colony in a Nation (about the U.S. criminal justice system), was published by W. W. Norton in March 2017.
+Hayes' second book, A Colony in a Nation (about the US criminal justice system), was published by W. W. Norton in March 2017.

+Hayes' third book, The Sirens' Call: How Attention Became the World's Most Endangered Resource was published on January 28, 2025 by Penguin Random House.
+The book cites social science studies to explain how attention works and how society ended up in what he calls the "attention age," part of the information age.
+In particular, Hayes writes about the impact of both the monetization of human attention and the ongoing competition for this limited resource.
+The book was included on former president Barack Obama's 2025 summer reading list.

 Book festivals

 Hayes participated in the 2017 Brooklyn Book Festival (BKBF).

 In April 2017, he was a featured author at the L.A.
-Times Festival of Books, which took place at the campus of USC.
+Times Festival of Books, which took place at the campus of University of Southern California (USC).

 Personal life

-On July 14, 2007, Hayes married his college sweetheart Kate Shaw, currently a professor of law at the Yeshiva University Benjamin N. Cardozo School of Law, and Supreme Court contributor for ABC News.
+Hayes is married to Kate Shaw, a professor of law at the University of Pennsylvania Law School and Supreme Court contributor for ABC News.
 Shaw had previously clerked for U.S. Supreme Court Justice John Paul Stevens.
 Shaw and Hayes met while attending Brown together.
-His father-in-law is veteran Chicago reporter Andy Shaw.
-Hayes and Shaw resided in Washington, D.C., until they moved to New York City, where All in With Chris Hayes is produced.
+Her father is veteran Chicago reporter Andy Shaw.
+Hayes and Shaw resided in Washington, D.C., until they moved to New York City, where All In with Chris Hayes is produced.
 They have three children.

 Hayes' brother Luke worked on Barack Obama's 2008 and 2012 presidential campaigns, and served as the campaign manager for U.S. Congressman Jamaal Bowman in 2020.

 As of 2019, Hayes is a member of the Democratic Party.